-Re: Employee Support Grant (ESG) after June 30, 2019
+Re: Employee Support Grant (ESG) after June 30, 2022

-This Employee Support Grant (ESG) establishes a process under which employees covered by collective agreements between Boards of Education and the Unions shall be entitled to recover wages lost as a result of legal strike activity by the BC Teachers' Federation ("BCTF") or lockout by BCPSEA after June 30, 2019.
+This Employee Support Grant (ESG) establishes a process under which employees covered by 2022 - 2025 collective agreements between Boards of Education and the Unions shall be entitled to recover wages lost as a result of legal strike activity by the BC Teachers' Federation ("BCTF") or lockout by BCPSEA after June 30, 2022.

-- The ESG will be available provided that: - A board and local union have a collective agreement which has been ratified by both parties no later than November 30, 2019 and, - b.
+- 1. The ESG will be available provided that: - a.
+A board and local union have a collective agreement which has been ratified by both parties no later than January 25, 2023 and, - b.
 There has been no successful strike vote by the BCTF or local support staff union prior to local union ratification. - 2.
 Employees are expected to attend their worksite if there is no lawful BCTF picket line. - 3.
 Employees who have lost wages as a result of not crossing lawful picket lines during full days of a BCTF strike/BCPSEA lockout shall be compensated.
 This compensation shall be in accordance with the following: - a.
 In the event that employees are prevented from attending work due to a lawful picket line, employees will be paid for all scheduled hours that the employee would have otherwise worked but for the labour dispute.
 Their pay will be 75% of their base wage rate. - b.
 The residual 25% of the employees' base wage rate will be placed in a district fund to provide professional development to support staff employees.
-Funds will be dispersed by the district following agreement between the district and the local union. - Within forty-five (45) days of the conclusion of the labour dispute between 4.
-BCPSEA and the BCTF, boards will reimburse each employee for all scheduled hours for which the employee has not otherwise been pald as a result of strike or lockout.
+Funds will be dispersed by the district following agreement between the district and the local union.